OpenScienceLabs/opensciencelabs.github.io/pages/blog/streamlining-project-automation-with-makim/index.md

 </pre>
 </div>

-Before we run these targets, we will need to install these dependences first:
+Prior to executing these targets, it is necessary to install the required dependencies:

 ```python
 !mamba install -q -y perl nodejs r-base sh
 ```

-Now, let's run all the targets using `run-all` that defines all the other targets as dependencies:
+Proceed to execute all defined targets by invoking the run-all target, which encapsulates all other targets as its dependencies for a sequential execution process:

 ```python